-Today, the prognosis for patients who are diagnosed with advanced prostate cancer is much brighter, thanks to developments in immunotherapy treatments that have been proven in clinical trials to extend survival, allowing patients to return to their normal routines.
+Today, the prognosis for those with an advanced prostate cancer diagnosis is much brighter thanks to developments in immunotherapy treatments.
+In clinical trials, these treatments used to treat prostate cancer have proven to extend survival times, allowing patients with prostate cancer to return to their normal routines..

 - Men age 65 or older